silicon-heaven/shv-doc/src/rpcmethods/property.md

 |-------------|--------|
 | Null \| Int | Any    |

-It supports an optional Integer argument which is maximal age in milliseconds.
-This is used with caches along the way where sometimes `*:get` might be served from it without need to actually address the target device.
+Integer argument is maximal age in milliseconds.
+Value can be of any age if *Null* parameter is used (or omitted).
+The age is relevant when latest value must be received over some other medium (such as from Modbus) and thus every request would trigger a new exchange.
+Instead if latest exchange was withing specified age the value can be served from cache.

 ```
-=> <id:42, method:"get", path:"test/property">i{}
+=> <id:42, mtehod:"get", path:"test/property">i{}
 <= <id:42>i{2:"hello"}
 ```
 ```